 Option Base 1 Sub vba_string_array() Dim myArray() As String myArray = Split("Today is a good day", " ") For i = LBound(myArray) To UBound(myArray) Debug.Print myArray(i) Next i End Sub

 In this code, you have a string which is a sentence that has five words.
-And when you use the split function it splits it into five different substrings, and then you have stored it into the elements of the array.
+And when you use the split function it splits it into five different substrings, and then you have stored it in the elements of the array.

 More on VBA Arrays